Corporate Finance Tutorials

 - Wall Street Movies

-As the name suggests, there is a big difference between for profit and nonprofit organizations as per their scope and purpose.
+As the name suggests, there is a big difference between for-profit vs nonprofit organizations as per their scope and purpose.

 - If we talk about financial statements, for nonprofit organizations, cash flow statement, income statement, and balance sheet are used.
 And if we think about nonprofit organizations, we use receipts & payments account, income & expenditure account, and balance sheet as well.